KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 **Non-Harm (Ahimsa)**
 Harm disrupts coherence, introduces entropy, and obscures essence.
-To live ethically is to reduce suffering — both outwardly and inwardly —
+To live ethically is to reduce suffering — inwardly and outwardly —
-by fostering alignment between one’s will and universal harmony.
+by fostering alignment between will and universal harmony.

 ---

 **Centropic Orientation**
-Actions are weighed by whether they move one toward unity, synthesis, and depth of being,
+Actions are weighed by whether they move one toward **unity and synthesis**,
-or toward fragmentation, ego, and control.
+or toward **fragmentation, ego, and control**.

 ---